tgurriet/3laws/docs/sources/getting_started.rst

 4. Interface with your stack
 *****************************

 In order to perform collision avoidance maneuvers, the Supervisor must be able to send commands to your robot actuators.
-These commands will be published by default on the ``/lll/ram/filtered_input`` topic (this is a customizable name via the Control Panel).
+These commands will be published by default on the ``/lll/ram/filtered_input`` topic *(Customizable name via the Control Panel)*.

 Your low-level controller therefore needs to subscribe to this topic and apply the commands to your robot: